NAHIN-JZS/NAHIN-JZS/README.md

 - 👀 I’m interested in deep learning specially in Computer Vision
 - 🌱 I’m currently learning video captioning
 - 💞️ I’m looking to collaborate on any Computer Vision project
-- 📫 How to reach me --- you cann email me at syednahinhossain@gmail.com
+- 📫 How to reach me --- you can email me at syednahinhossain@gmail.com

 <!---
 NAHIN-JZS/NAHIN-JZS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.